 Relax your head and your scalp.
-Repeat this two or three times.
+Repeat this 2 or 3 times.

 Move all the way down to your toes using this skill.

-Extra tips (tips that may help body areas that are tense or painful)
+Tips that may help body areas that are tense or painful:

 Example of a guided imagery scene

 I am lying alone on a beach in the late afternoon sun.
 It is nice and warm, but not